 I don’t know about you, but I’ve never been a fan of the coffee or the food you get a most soft play centres.
 The food and drink here was a Mummy highlight.
 Proper coffee, a lovely range of cakes and great choices for breakfast or lunch.
 I enjoyed an Emmental & chorizo panini and my little one wolfed down his mac & cheese.

-Their brand new pre-booking system is now live so you can pre-book general admission into the play barn to guarantee you and your group entrance for a specific time session.**
+** Edit ** Sprouts soft play at Millets has proved to be very popular since I first visited and it’s not a surprise.
+I’d definitely advise to pre-book general admission into the play barn to guarantee you and your group entrance for a specific time session.